yolly98/DoomJs/README.md

 * There are several type of enemies with different behaviors.
 * There boxes with inside random quntity of ammo or medkit.
 * There are checkpoints and trigger
-* different type of physical object used to buld a map (door, door with key, elevetor, floor, wall, portal)
+* Different type of physical object used to buld a map (door, door with key, elevetor, floor, wall, portal)

 ## About the editor
-* every section of the editor is commented like a tutorial
+* Every section of the editor is commented like a tutorial
-* is possible to disble the comments
+* Is possible to disble the comments
-* every element of the main map is available in the map editor
+* Every element of the main map is available in the map editor
 * It's possibile remove in the editor the gravity effects and collisions with the enemies

 ## Technologies used